HomeBlogParent Guide to Standardized Testing: State-by-State Overview

 There are three broad types of standardized tests that parents should be aware of:

-• National Tests: These include exams like the SAT and ACT, which serve as college entrance exams, as well as the National Assessment of Educational Progress that provides a national benchmark.
+• National Tests: These include college entrance exams like the SAT and ACT, as well as the National Assessment of Educational Progress (NAEP), which provides a national benchmark.
+Many states now pay for all 11th graders to take the SAT or ACT as the state accountability test.
+For grades 3-8, NAEP is given to a sample of students and does not produce individual scores.

-• Specialized Tests: Exams such as Advanced Placement and International Baccalaureate offer opportunities for high school students to earn college credit, although participation in these tests remains optional.
+• Specialized Tests: Exams such as Advanced Placement (AP) and International Baccalaureate (IB) offer opportunities for high school students to earn college credit.
+These are optional and chosen by the student and family.

 What About Private Schools?

-Private schools often follow a different assessment plan from their public counterparts.
-They are generally not bound by state exam requirements.
-Instead, many private institutions rely on nationally normed tests such as the Iowa Test of Basic Skills, the Stanford Achievement Test, or ERB's CTP.
-Some private schools even choose to use their own internal assessments.
-The National Center for Education Statistics offers more details at this link.
+Private schools are generally not bound by state exam requirements.
+Instead, many private institutions rely on nationally normed tests such as the Iowa Test of Basic Skills (ITBS), the Stanford Achievement Test, or ERB's CTP.
+Some private schools use their own internal assessments.
+However, in states with school voucher or scholarship programs — such as Florida, Indiana, and Wisconsin — private schools that accept public funding may be required to administer the state test or an approved alternative.
+The National Center for Education Statistics offers more details on private school enrollment and assessment practices.

 Organizing Testing: Timing, Format, and Subject Matter

-The structure of standardized testing can differ according to state guidelines.
-Most tests are scheduled in the spring, with opportunities provided later in the academic year for retakes or makeup sessions.
-Many states are shifting towards digital formats, although some continue to use traditional paper tests.
-Reading and math are universal components while subjects such as science, social studies, and writing may or may not be included depending on the state.
-In some states, passing specific tests can influence high school graduation, whereas in others, those requirements have been relaxed.
+The structure of standardized testing differs by state, but some patterns are consistent.
+Most tests are scheduled in the spring (March through May), with opportunities provided later in the academic year for retakes or makeup sessions.
+Many states are shifting to digital formats, although some continue to offer paper tests.
+Reading and math are universal components, while subjects such as science, social studies, and writing may or may not be included depending on the state and grade level.

 What About Homeschooled Students?